 Understanding Applied Materials's Unusual Options Activity

-Shares of Applied Materials (NASDAQ:AMAT) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $133.24.
+On Thursday, shares of Applied Materials (NASDAQ:AMAT) saw unusual options activity.
+After the option alert, the stock price moved up to $137.78.

 - Sentiment: BEARISH